ikumen/today-i-learned/posts/til/ngrams-markov-chains.md

 }
 ```

-Next we iterate through the character tokens and build a model (e.g, map of ngrams and their next characters).
+Next we iterate through the character tokens and build a model (e.g. map of ngrams and their next characters).

 ```java
 class SimpleMarkovTextGenerator {